fractalliter/express-react-typescript/README.md

 It's a really well-configured approach for building applications with full-stack Typescript.
 It's configured for Back-end development with using MongoDB as Database, ExpressJS framework for web services and Front-end development using ReactJS library with help of Typescript language and Less preprocessor for stylesheets.

+## prerequisite

+-First make sure that you have a MongoDB database installed on your machine.

 ### Development mode

 In the development mode, you will have a back-end server running with [nodemon](https://nodemon.io/) and a Front-end server running with the [webpack dev server](https://webpack.js.org/configuration/dev-server/).
 The [webpack dev server](https://webpack.js.org/configuration/dev-server/) which helps with hot and live reloading for Front-end.
 The server-side Express code will be served by a node server using [nodemon](https://nodemon.io/) which helps in automatically restarting the server whenever server-side code changes.